 It's hard not to imagine what life would now be like for Cécile and Annette had they been the only ones, had there been just two and not five, had Elzire Dionne simply been carrying twins.

-For more medical anomalies of the past, discover five bizarre cures for mental illness that thankfully aren't used anymore.
+Next, discover the stories of some of the members of history's most infamous "freak shows" and take a look at the story of "Lobster Boy."
 Then, meet Walter Yeo, the WWI sailor who received a horrifyingly rudimentary partial face transplant, and Leonid Rogozov, the Russian doctor who was forced to perform emergency surgery on himself.